When Should I Settle My Workers’ Compensation Claim?

 Understanding Workers’ Comp Settlements

-Third Party Workers CompensationFiguring out when to settle is probably the most important decision you’ll make during a workers compensation case, second only to the decision of how much to settle for.
+Third Party Workers CompensationFiguring out when to settle is probably the most important decision you’ll make during a case, second only to the decision of how much to settle for.
 Often though, these questions are addressed in tandem, as between can result in multiple settlement offers.
 However, because each case is unique, there is no magic number or straightforward timeline for when and how much to settle for.

 For advice personalized to your case, please reach out to us today for your free consultation.
 Our team at Munley Law Personal Injury Attorneys has over 60 years of experience with workers’ compensation cases, and have won a number of multi-million workers’ compensation settlements for our clients.